 Introduction to CCNA Interview Questions and Answers

 CCNA is an IT certification from CISCO.
 There are certain levels in CCNA certification.
 The level for CCNA certification has some levels built into it.
 The CCNA certifications have some objectives before its aspirants in terms of understanding, configure, operate, troubleshoot network and connections using a remote sensing technology named as WAN.
 The areas covered under these certifications have a wide variety depending upon the profession and desire one has.

 Certification level: There are 4-5 paths for the network engineer offered by CISCO.

-- Entry level (CCENT)
+- Entry-level (CCENT)

 - Associate level (CCNA/ CCDA)

 - Professional level (CCNP/ CCDP))